-Do you like the severe weather, hurricanes, tornadoes, weather, or climate?
+Do you like learning about severe weather, hurricanes, tornadoes, weather, or climate?
 Are you interested in climate and climate change?
 If so, Gulf Coast State College can prepare you for a career in geology and geosciences.
-Meteorologists are evaluating atmospheric conditions locally, regionally, nationally, and internationally and use this information to provide citizens up to the minute information relating to an ever-changing atmosphere.
-These scientists use state-of-the-are technology and computer modeling to help develop accurate and precise forecasts that aid in emergency preparation and recovery.
+Meteorologists are evaluating atmospheric conditions locally, regionally, nationally, and internationally and use this information to provide citizens with up-to-the minute information relating to an ever-changing atmosphere.
+These scientists use state-of-the-art technology and computer modeling to help develop accurate and precise forecasts that aid in emergency preparation and recovery.

-For a career in meteorology, you need to earn your bachelor’s degree and an associate’s degree can begin your path to success.
-Gulf Coast State College in Panama City, Florida has some of the lowest tuition rates in the state, but provides high-quality education.
-Starting with a two-year degree in Gulf Coast’s Meteorology AA University Transfer Track helps you save money on your overall education costs and prepares you for success at a top university in Florida.
-The University of Miami and Florida State University are among the accredited schools now offering bachelor’s degrees in meteorology.
+For a career in Meteorology, you need to earn your bachelor’s degree, and an associate’s degree can begin your path to success.
+Gulf Coast State College in Panama City, Florida, has some of the lowest tuition rates in the state, but provides high-quality education.
+A two-year degree in Gulf Coast’s Meteorology AA University Transfer Track helps you save money on your overall education costs and prepares you for success at a top university in Florida.
+The University of Miami and Florida State University are among the accredited schools now offering bachelor’s degrees in Meteorology.

-Contact Gulf Coast’s biology advisor for more information about educational requirements needed to become a biologist and whether studying biology would be the best course of action for you.
+Contact Gulf Coast’s Meterology advisor for more information about educational requirements needed to become a meteorologist and whether studying Pre-Meteorology would be the best course of action for you.